collocations.org

 elicit, produce

-The report elicited a formal reply from the minister. | The questionnaire produced 9,000 replies.
+The report elicited a formal reply from the department.

-await (written), wait for | expect
+wait for

-REPLY + VERB
+reply + VERB

 be forthcoming

-They waited patiently for a reply but none seemed to be forthcoming.
+No reply seemed to be forthcoming.

-REPLY + NOUN
+reply + NOUN

-card, form, slip
+card, envelope, form, slip (BrE)

-What did they say in reply? | I am writing in reply to your request for information on holidays in Italy.
+I am writing in reply to your request for information on hotels in Italy.

-~ from
+reply from

 a reply from the minister

-~ to
+reply to

 my reply to your query